 Why does our public transit system suck?

-Well, it doesn’t.
+Well, you know, that’s just like, your opinion, man.
 A ride on the Red Line between Hollywood and Downtown is almost always more efficient than driving on the 101.
-It’s cheaper than transit systems in any other metropolitan area of our size.
-And anecdotally, it smells less like urine than Chicago’s and New York’s trains (sorry guys).
+And it’s cheaper than transit systems in any other metropolitan area of our size.

 Metro doesn’t go anywhere, though.